for version 4.0.3

-Network devices supply data in a variety of compressed formats (including JPEG/MPEG-4/H.264 for video, and G.711/G.726/AMR/AAC for audio).
-By default, the video and audio data supplied by the camera will be captured directly from the network device to the movie files that SecuritySpy creates.
+Network devices supply video data in a variety of compressed formats (typically JPEG, MPEG-4 or H.264).
+By default, the video data supplied by the camera will be captured directly from the device to the movie files that SecuritySpy creates.
 This ensures optimum quality, performance and lowest CPU usage.
-However, if you want SecuritySpy to apply a text overlay or a transformation (rotation/flip), or if you simply want SecuritySpy to re-encode the data to a more space-efficient format, then enable this option, and SecuritySpy will use the settings set under the Compression section in order to recompress the video and/or audio data while recording.
-Generally, if you require a text overlay or transformation, it should be applied in the camera itself, rather than SecuritySpy, to avoid the need for SecuritySpy to recompress the video.
+However, if you want SecuritySpy to apply a text overlay, a transformation (rotation/flip), or a video blanking mask (to obscure sections of the image), or if you want to re-encode the data to a more space-efficient format, then enable this option, and SecuritySpy will use the settings set under the Compression section in order to recompress the data while recording.
+Generally, if you require a text overlay, transformation or blanking mask, it should be applied in the camera itself (if available there), rather than SecuritySpy, to avoid the need for SecuritySpy to recompress the video data.

 This setting is available when you select Manual configuration as the profile.
 This is the request text that is sent to the device to instruct it to send media data.
 This setting is useful if you want to use a network device that doesn't support ONVIF, and isn't supported under an existing profile.
 Consult the documentation or manufacturer of your device for information about the format of HTTP or RTSP requests it understands.

 When camera manuals specify this information, they typically do so in the form of a URL, for example:

 This indicates that the RTSP format should be used, with the RTSP port set to port, and request.h264 as the Request.